-The icemaker unit is provided with two refrigerant access valves-one on the low-side and one on the high-side line.
+The icemaker unit is provided with refrigerant access valves.
 Using proper refrigerant practices recover the refrigerant from the access valves and store it in an approved container.
 Do not discharge the refrigerant into the atmosphere.

 2. Evacuation and Recharge (R-404A)